developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this group to manage a *Remote Scanner* that is connected to a device.
+Use this *Group* to manage a *Remote Scanner* that is connected to a device.

 **Detail Information:**